cristighr1995/FileSystem-Cloud-Application/README.md

     --3: everyone can read or write;

 # How to use
-Download the archive, extract the project and Open Project with NetBeans or Eclipse.
+Download the archive, extract the project and Open Project with NetBeans or Eclipse, then run it.

 Have Fun!
 --------